jeremy9959/Grad5100/Grad5100Syllabus.md

-## Week 1 Setting up a data science working environment (for Python)
+## Week 1 Setting up a data science working environment

 - Key tools:
   - the anaconda environment
   - vscode
-- Working with vscode and anaconda
+  - Rstudio
+- Projects
   - projects, files, directories
   - the terminal
-  - packages and the package manager
-  - markdown and jupyter notebooks; self-documenting code
+  - self documenting code
+    - jupyter notebooks, markdown, and R markdown
   - essentials of REPL python in jupyter
     - numeric variables, arithmetic, scientific functions;
     - lists and arrays; indexing and slicing; vectorization
-    - booleans
+  - basics of R
-    - list comprehensions
-  - pandas basics, reading files, series, indices, selecting
+    - datatypes, arrays, arithmetic, slicing and indexing, vectorization
+  - a minimal introduction to plotting in R and Python

-## Week 2 Setting up a data science working environment (for R)
+## Week 2 Probability and Statistics: a first look at the normal distribution

-- Key tools:
-  - Rstudio
-- Working with Rstudio
+- Working with normally distributed populations
-  - comparison of files, projects, directories with the python situation
-  - packages, libraries management within Rstudio
+  - Events and Outcomes
+  - The Normal Distribution
+    - probability mass functions and area under the curve
+  - Mean and Variance
+  - Hypothesis testing
+    - sampling from a univariate normal distribution
+    - Null and alternative hypotheses
+    - p-values, statistical significance and confidence intervals (for univariate normally distributed populations)
-  - R Markdown and self-documenting code
+  - illustrated with examples in R and Python

+## Week 3 Programming with Data in R and Python

+- Key tools
-  - basics of the R language
+  - R dataframes and the tidyverse
-    - datatypes, arrays, factors, functions, arithmetic
+  - Numpy and Pandas
-    - slicing and indexing, vectorization, booleans
+  - functions in R and Python
+- working with files and I/O in R and Python
+- pandas Series and dataframe basics (reading files, indices, selecting, summarizing data)
-  - R dataframes basics, reading files, indices, selecting
+- R factors and dataframes (reading files, indices, selecting, summarizing)

+## Week 4 Discrete Probability and Bayes Theorem

+- Discrete probability;
+  - events and outcomes;
+  - mean and variance
+  - independent events;
+  - conditional probability and Bayes theorem in the discrete case
+  - bernoulli and binomial distributions
+  - false positives, false negatives, versions of the base rate fallacy
+  - discusssion of the Naive Bayes spam filter (?)
+  - illustrated with R and Python examples

-## Week 3 Slicing and dicing data in R and Python
+## Week 5 Slicing and dicing data in R and Python

 - One day on pandas grouping, summarizing, selecting data
 - One day on R grouping, summarizing, selecting data (tidyverse)

-## Week 4 Plotting in R and Python

-- One day on plotting in R using ggplot and base R
-- One day on plotting in python using seaborn (?)

-## Week 5 Linear Algebra
+## Week 6 Linear Algebra

 - Geometry of n-dimensional space, vectors, addition and scalar multiplication of vectors, the dot product, orthogonality
 - Matrices, matrix multiplication, column space of a matrix
 - Ordinary Least Squares as an illustration(?) of geometry and linear algebra
 - computational examples in both R and Python (numpy)

-## Week 6-7 Multivariate calculus
+## Week 7-8 Multivariate calculus

 - discussion of functions of several variables:
   - graphs of functions